bcole808/wp-social-metrics-tracker/src/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Dashboard widget now displays social network names instead of the word "other"

 = 1.3.0 =
 * Data is now synced directly from social network APIs instead of relying on the sharedcount.com API
 * Removed Digg.com, and Delicious.com because they no longer provide data.